Animal Communicator and Author of

-Over the past almost twenty years, animal communication has become a tool to further my spiritual goal of creating better and stronger connections among all beings.
+Over the past twenty-some years, animal communication has become a tool to further my spiritual goal of creating better and stronger connections among all beings.
 It continues to be my fervent belief that regardless of religion, culture, or species, in the end, we truly are part of one big family.

 Danika Nadzan and the current gang.....